 Google owns the two biggest search engines in the world: #1 is their very own Google.com search engine, which they created.
-And #2 is YouTube, which Google purchased in 2006 for $1.65 billion USD.
+And #2 is YouTube, which Google purchased in 2006.
 In other words, there’s a heck of a lot of folks who use YouTube to find information.

 How many of us can see the value of something that’s losing money and then buy it anyway, only to pump tons more cash into building it before it could become profitable?